MrYsLab/python_banyan/docs/examples_intro.md

 ### connect_time
 This parameter allows for the connection between the component and backplane to complete.
-It prevents race conditions between trying to publish a message before the connection has been established.
+It prevents a race condition from occurring when trying to publish a message before the connection to the backplane has been established.

     85	        :param connect_time: a short delay to allow the component to connect to the backplane